Skip to content

 Full mailing address (street, city, state/province, postal code, country).
 Displayed on generated purchase order PDFs.

 Vendors are linked to purchase transactions.
-The Top Vendors and Vendor Concentration dashboard widgets use vendor data to show spend rankings and dependency analysis.
+The vendor detail sheet includes price history and spend panels, and the Top Vendors and Vendor Concentration dashboard widgets use vendor data to show spend rankings and dependency analysis.

 Purchases

-Navigate to Transactions → Purchases to record materials and supplies you buy from vendors.
+Navigate to Source → Purchases to record materials and supplies you buy from vendors.

 Transaction Fields